T3chie-404/Xandeum_T3chie/docs/src/validator/get-started/setup-a-validator.md

 ### Solana Validators

-After you have verified that your validator is in gossip, you can verify that your validator has joined the network using the `solana validators` command.
+After you have verified that your validator is in gossip, you can verify that your validator has joined the network using the `xandeum validators` command.
 The command lists all validators in the network, but like before, we can `grep` the output for the validator we care about:

 ```
-solana validators | grep <pubkey>
+xandeum validators | grep <pubkey>
 ```

 You should see a line of output that looks like this: